Saepinum

 Saepinum (modern Altilia, near Sepino) was a Samnite town that later became a Roman municipium.
 Located approximately 15 km south of the modern city of Campobasso in south-central Italy, Saepinum lay on the ancient road connecting Beneventum (modern Benevento) to Corfinium (modern Corfinio).

+It has been partially excavated and remains of many well-preserved buildings can be seen.

+More recent excavations from 2023 have revealed much more about the urban centre, and in particular an exceptional domus with a monumental entrance onto decumanus maximus.

 History

-The original town of Saepinum is located on a mountain far above the Roman town, with remnants of its Cyclopean masonry walls still visible.
-Captured by the Romans in 293 BC, the Roman town's walls, constructed in opus reticulatum, were erected by Tiberius before he became emperor, dating to between 2 BC and 4 AD, as indicated by an inscription.
+The original town of Saepinum was located on a mountain far above the Roman town, with remnants of its Cyclopean masonry walls still visible.
+Captured by the Romans in 293 BC, the Roman town's walls constructed in opus reticulatum were erected by Tiberius before he became emperor, dating to between 2 BC and 4 AD, as indicated by an inscription.

 Within the city walls, there are remains of a theatre and other buildings, including temples of Jupiter and Apollo.
 There still exists, by the gate leading to Bovianum, an important inscription of about 168 AD, relating to the tratture (see Apulia) in Roman days, forbidding the natives to harm the shepherds who passed along them.

 Tombs from the 4th century found within the city walls indicate that Saepinum was largely abandoned by that time.
 Following the collapse of the Western Roman Empire, Saepinum was taken in 882 by Saracens.

 Archaeology

-The archaeological area of Saepinum, approximately 12 hectares wide, is surrounded by a wall in which four monumental gates open, located at the entrance to the two main road arteries, each flanked by two circular towers.
+The archaeological area of Saepinum of approximately 12 hectares is surrounded by a wall in which four monumental gates open, located at the entrance to the two main road arteries, each flanked by two circular towers.
 The layout of the walls and the orientation of the gates are dictated by the layout of the pre-existing main road system of the site, which then formed the cardo and the decumanus.